-Whole-mount Alizarin red/Alcian blue staining revealed that the parietal bones were hypomineralized, and their osteogenic front was considerably delayed in mutant mice compared with controls (Supplemental Figure 3A).
+Whole-mount Alizarin red/Alcian blue staining revealed that the parietal bones were hypomineralized, and their osteogenic front was considerably delayed in mutant mice compared to controls (Supplemental Figure 3, panel A).
 Since parietal bones develop through an intramembranous process, this finding indicates that the bone phenotype observed in the cortical compartment of long bones was not secondary to the altered growth plate development.

-Last, no abnormalities could be detected by either micro-CT or routine histology in mutant vertebrae at p21 (Supplemental Figure 3, B-D).
+Lastly, no abnormalities could be detected by either micro-CT or routine histology in mutant vertebrae at p21 (Supplemental Figure 3, panels B-D).
 PRX lineage cells do not contribute to vertebrae development.
 This finding indicates that the long bone phenotype in TFAM mutants is not secondary to a circulating factor.

-Together, our data show that a) loss of TFAM in PRX lineage impairs bone mass accrual in both the trabecular and cortical compartments of long bones irrespective of sex; b) it causes spontaneous midshaft fractures by p21; c) these fractures are most likely secondary to severe thinning of cortical bone; and d) the thinning of cortical bone is due to a dramatic decrease of periosteal bone formation secondary to impaired terminal differentiation of osteoblastic cells in the periosteum, though increased bone resorption may contribute as well.
+Altogether, our data show that: 1.
+Loss of TFAM in PRX lineage impairs bone mass accrual in both the trabecular and cortical compartments of long bones irrespective of sex; 2.
+It causes spontaneous midshaft fractures by p21; 3.
+These fractures are most likely secondary to severe thinning of cortical bone; 4.
+The thinning of cortical bone is due to a dramatic decrease of periosteal bone formation secondary to impaired terminal differentiation of osteoblastic cells in the periosteum, although increased bone resorption may contribute as well.

-TFAM loss in periosteal cells expands the skeletal progenitor pool, hampers osteoblast differentiation, and triggers a cellular stress response.
-Although TFAM does not directly function as a nuclear transcription factor, alterations in OxPhos function may indirectly affect the nuclear transcriptome through various mechanisms, including the modulation of ATP levels.
-To delve deeper into the effects of TFAM loss on periosteal cell activity, we conducted unbiased single-cell RNA-sequencing (scRNA-Seq) analysis on periosteal cells harvested from CTRL and TFAM mutant hind limbs at p21.
+TFAM loss in periosteal cells expands the skeletal progenitor pool, hampers osteoblast differentiation, and triggers a cellular stress response

+While TFAM does not directly function as a nuclear transcription factor, alterations in OxPhos function may indirectly impact the nuclear transcriptome through various mechanisms, including the modulation of ATP levels.
+To delve deeper into the effects of TFAM loss on periosteal cell activity, we conducted unbiased single-cell RNA-Sequencing (scRNA-Seq) analysis on periosteal cells harvested from CTRL and TFAM mutant hindlimbs at p21.
 The assay was performed in biological duplicates.
-Control samples comprised 1 male and 1 female, whereas mutant samples were both female.
-Importantly, bioinformatic analysis comparing the 2 control samples to each other confirmed that the transcriptome of the 2 samples showed negligible differences (data not shown).
+Control samples comprised one male and one female, whereas mutant samples were both females.
+Importantly, bioinformatic analysis comparing the two control samples to each other confirmed that the transcriptome of the two samples showed negligible differences (data not shown).